nicoferreira90/nicoferreira90/README.md

 Portfolio page: https://nicoferreira90.github.io/

 - 👋 Hi, I’m Nicolás.
 I'm a Python and Django developer.
-- 👀 I’m interested in working with Django and HTMX
+- 👀 I’m interested in working with Django and Wagtail
-- 🌱 I’m currently learning Alpine.js and Wagtail CMS
+- 🌱 I’m currently learning Alpine.js and HTMX
 - 💞️ I’m looking to collaborate on anything Django related.
 - 📫 How to reach me: nicolasalfonsoferreira@gmail.com